 This information packed evening introduction course introduces filmmakers to the advantages and technical scope offered by shooting on Digital Single Lens Reflex (DSLR) cameras.
 Topics discussed include the differences between DSLR cameras other HD formats, the advantages and disadvantages of DSLR video recording and how to use this system and achieve the best results.

-Power of Special Effects
+Power of Physical Effects

 What low-budget horror movie doesn’t need a bucket of fake blood and the odd severed limb?
 Doesn’t your edge of the seat action movie need a little explosion now and again?
 Maybe your Indie rom-com needs a decapitated corpse to spice things up a bit?
 Ok, perhaps not the last one, but this class will show you how to put the FX on the screen without blowing up your budget too.